moaz-shaker/Sales-Analysis-Dashboard--Power-bi-/README.md

 # Sales-Analysis-Dashboard-PowerBI

-This project is an **interactive sales dashboard** developed using Power BI as part of my training at the **Information Technology Institute (ITI)**.
-It provides key insights into sales performance, shipping efficiency, and regional revenue distribution.
+This project is an **interactive sales dashboard** developed using Power BI It provides key insights into sales performance, shipping efficiency, and regional revenue distribution.

 ---